GamyaNihali50/drools_application/README.md

 # drools_application
-Application to apply discount to customers based on drools
+Application to apply discount to customers using drools